1. Why command line?

 OMD[mysite]:~$ tr \\0 \\n < /proc/13222/environ | sort

-If you require custom variables for your own scripts or other software to be run
+If you require custom variables for your own scripts or other software to be run in the site,

-in the instance, store them in the etc/environment
+store them in the ~/etc/environment

-file which has been
+file which has been specially created for this purpose.

-be available everywhere within the instance:
+All variables defined here will be available everywhere within the site:

 # Custom environment variables